-Swisscom Switzerland conducts segment-specific surveys and studies in order to measure general customer satisfaction.
+Swisscom Switzerland conducts segment-specific surveys and studies in order to measure customer satisfaction.
 It measures customer satisfaction twice a year, in the second and fourth quarters of the year.
 The Wholesale segment measures customer satisfaction once a year.
-For all segments, the most important metrics are the extent to which customers are willing to recommend Swisscom to others and the related Net Promoter Score (NPS), which depicts the emotional aspects of customer loyalty as well as revealing customers’ attitudes towards Swisscom.
-The NPS is calculated from the difference between promoters (customers who would strongly recommend Swisscom) and critics (customers who would only recommend Swisscom with reservations or would not recommend the company).
+For all segments, the most important metrics are the extent to which customers are willing to recommend Swisscom to others and the related Net Promoter Score (NPS), which represents the emotional aspects of customer loyalty and reflects customers’ attitudes towards Swisscom.
+It is calculated from the difference between “promoters” (customers who would strongly recommend Swisscom) and “critics” (customers who would only recommend Swisscom with reservations or would not recommend the company).
 Swisscom also conducts the following segment-specific surveys and studies:

 - The Wholesale segment measures customer satisfaction along the entire customer experience chain.

-The results of these studies and surveys help Swisscom to improve its services and products and they influence the variable performance-related component of employees’ pay.
+The results of these studies and surveys help Swisscom formulate measures to further improve its services and products.
+They also influence the variable performance-related component of remuneration for employees and management.